quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 #### Receiver signature waiver for HTS assets without custom fees

-In this example we have our own account `0.0.Y` with `receiver_sig_required=true`, and want to carve out an exception for exactly HTS token credits to our account with no assessed custom fees.
-We install a pure EVM hook at index `2` whose referenced contract is as follows,
+In this example we have our own account `0.0.U` with `receiver_sig_required=true`, and want to carve out an exception for exactly HTS token credits to our account with no assessed custom fees.
+We create a pure EVM hook with id `2` whose referenced contract is as follows,

 ```solidity